Almighty-yawnn/alx-higher_level_programming/README.md

-This is the beginning of high level programmging, <smiley_face>
+This is the beginning of high level programming, <smiley_face>